Youth Ministry Mission

 The gospel is so much more than an evangelism tool - it shapes everything about life and everything about ministry.
 Our ministry has adopted the five pillars of gospel-centered ministry from The Rooted Ministry as our core commitments.
 Here's a quick overview.

-The cross and empty tomb are central to all of Scripture, why would they be absent from anything we do in ministry?
-Everything we do - from the way we play dodgeball and the way we handle conflicts between students to the missions trips we take - is all shaped by the grace of God through Jesus Christ.
+The cross and empty tomb are central to all of Scripture, so why would they be absent from anything we do in ministry?
+Everything we do - from the way we play dodgeball and the way we handle conflicts between students to the mission trips we take - is all shaped by the grace of God through Jesus Christ.

 2. Expository Preaching